-Students have the choice of attending two week-night technique classes in either Newcastle or Darlington.
+Please note: our CAT Contemporary programme gives students the choice of attending two week-night technique classes in either Newcastle or Darlington.
 All students attend weekend creative classes at Dance City in Newcastle.

 For young people aged between 10–16 years.
 Although students should be no more than 16 years of age when they join, once registered they can continue training until they are 18 years of age.

 Our Contemporary Dance strand is a specialist training programme that enables students to embark on an intensive study of dance alongside their academic education.
 Classes take place at Dance City in Newcastle with weekday provision for students living in the south of the region, taking place in Darlington.

 Students start with a 7 hours per week timetable, and these hours increase as students progress through the CAT.
 Each student has a minimum of one ballet class, one contemporary class and one creative class per week to support their contemporary dance training.
 Students are also offered two intensive choreographic periods per year, during school holidays, creating work with nationally renowned choreographers.
 All students perform three times a year in the Dance City Theatre and attend performances of contemporary dance work in theatres across the region.

 Our CAT Street Dance programme launches September 2021 and will cover technical, creative and performance skills in various Street Dance styles including but not limited to; Popping, Breaking, Locking and House with Contemporary as a supporting technique.

 The group will meet Sunday 10am – 4pm at Dance City Sunderland at The Fire Station on High Street West.